 Professor of Biostatistics and head of MEB biostatistics group.
 Research in register-based epidemiology with focus on cancer epidemiology.

-I am a biostatistician with primary research interests in developing and applying statistical methods for population-based cancer survival analysis, particularly the estimation and modeling of relative survival.
-Current research focusses on the development and application of methods for presenting patient survival that are relevant for patients, clinicians, and the general public.
+I am a biostatistician with research interests in development and application of statistical methods in epidemiology.
+A focus of my research is developing and applying statistical methods for population-based cancer survival analysis, particularly the estimation and modeling of relative/net survival.
 I also have general interests in epidemiology, particularly cancer epidemiology, and methods for register-based research.
-I am head of the MEB Biostatistics group and a member of the board of Karolinska Institutet.
+I am head of the MEB Biostatistics group and deputy head of the department of medical epidemiology and biostatistics.

 Research in the area of cancer patient survival